Azure Cosmos DB serverless

 - You can't create a shared throughput database in a serverless account and doing so returns an error.

-- Serverless containers can store a maximum of 50 GB of data and indexes.
+- Serverless container can store a maximum of 1 TB of data and indexes.

 Monitoring your consumption